 March 14, 2017

 Before we reveal the ultimate bucket list for Hamburg Germany, let’s learn a little more about the city itself.
 Hamburg is the second largest city in Germany and is better known as the, “Gate to the World.”
 This city is home to one of the largest ports in the world: a port of exit for millions of Europeans who immigrated into various countries throughout North America.

-As a port city, Hamburg has a rich history in industrial sea trade with docks all across the globe.
+As a port city, Hamburg has a rich history in industrial sea trade with docks all across the globe (all this water makes me want to visit Germany’s highest waterfall in Triberg).
 One former resident of Hamburg, Nina Ahmedow, grew up in this picturesque city and gives you her ultimate bucket list for all the sites that you absolutely must see while visiting this scenic, northern city.